Business continuity in the face of a global pandemic

-As the UK comes to terms with the likelihood that the new coronavirus, Covid19, is set to spread widely across the UK, it’s time to assess how your business will cope in the event of significant disruption.
+As the UK comes to terms with the likelihood that the coronavirus, Covid-19, is set to spread widely across the UK, it’s time to assess how your business will cope in the event of significant disruption.

 In an article published by the BBC, on 3rd March 2020, the government estimates that “up to a fifth of the UK workforce might be off sick during the peak of a coronavirus in the UK”.
 This is a sobering prediction for any organisation running a significant customer service operation.

 With this in mind, we have interviewed a leading expert within the field, Dr Lisa Ackerley, Chartered Environmental Health Practitioner, Trustee of the RSPH and adviser to UKHospitality, to get her advice on the Coronavirus, its potential impact on the workplace and the types of control measures that should be put in place to avoid spread.
 Dr Lisa started by saying: “The symptoms are like flu but this is behaving much more like what we would call pandemic flu which is why we need to take more action now.
 Because there is no vaccine at the moment, there is no immunity in the community, making this more serious than standard seasonal influenza.